KwiecienKamil/KwiecienKamil/README.md

 I'm ambitous coder with addiction to improving.
 As a former footballer I'm moving to coding everything that I've learnt playing football.
 From training every day to psychological aspects for improving.
-I love codingand I want to be better person/coder every single day.
+I love coding and I want to be better person/coder every single day.